EliRod61/my_pull_exercise/README.md

 This is the README file for the "my_pull_exercise"

-My name is Elikson Rodriguez and this is my cool project! :)
+My name is Elikson Rodriguez and this is my cool project! :) this project is for our Intro to Programming Class.